uWSGI asynchronous/non-blocking modes (updated to uWSGI 1.9)¶

 Beware!
-Async modes will not speedup your app, they are aimed at improving concurrency.
-Do not expect enabling some of the modes will work flawlessly, asynchronous/evented/nonblocking systems require app cooperation, so if your app is not developed following specific async engine rules you are doing wrong.
-Do not trust people suggesting you to blindly use async/evented/nonblocking systems !!!
+Async modes will not speed up your app, they are aimed at improving concurrency.
+Do not expect that enabling some of the modes will work flawlessly, asynchronous/evented/non-blocking systems require app cooperation, so if your app is developed without taking specific async engine rules into consideration, you are doing it wrong.
+Do not trust people suggesting you to blindly use async/evented/non-blocking systems!

-uWSGI, following its modular approach, split async engines in two families:
+uWSGI, following its modular approach, splits async engines into two families.

 Currently the uWSGI distribution includes the following suspend/resume engines:

 uGreen- Unbit’s green thread implementation (based on

 Running the uWSGI async mode without a proper suspend/resume engine will raise a warning, so for a minimal non-blocking app you will need something like that: